Jura water correction: First correction (1868–1878)

 This decision was accompanied by a credit of five million francs to complete the first stage.
 The work started in 1868, 28 years after the first debates of the Committee.

 According to the Federal Decree of 1867, the Confederation was to supervise the work.
 However the authorities finally selected Richard and Nicci William Fraisse to supervise all work sites and report to the policy makers.

-For the first works, two correction sites were identified: a "lower" and an "upper": the lower correction "includes the realignment of the Aare and its associated works around Lake Bienne"; the upper "comprises the work upstream of Thielle" (Lakes Neuchatel and Morat).
+For the first works, two correction sites were identified: a "lower" and an "upper": the lower correction "includes the realignment of the Aare and its associated works around Lake Biel"; the upper "comprises the work upstream of Thielle" (Lakes Neuchatel and Murten).
 The lower correction was also called "the Bernese correction" because the works on the areas downstream of Büren were to be carried out entirely on Bernese territory.

 “Bernese Correction”

 The previous works on the diversion of the river Kander had clearly demonstrated the necessity of expanding and developing the river outflow from the lake before increasing the inflow entering it: the Kander had been diverted into the lake of Thun, without any prior modification to the outflow capacity of the Aare from the lake: accordingly this mistake caused severe flooding in Thun, a town on the Aare located at the very outlet of the lake.
 This episode has ever since been a well-remembered basic lesson in hydrology in Switzerland.

-In the case of Lake Bienne, the increased inflow that would be brought by the Aare was estimated to be 290%.
-Hence, the Bernese correction had to begin with the digging of a canal out of Lake Bienne in Nidau, down to the city of Büren-an-der-Aare, with a minimal outflow capacity in accordance with the 290% estimate.
-Shortly after the start of work on this canal, as the level of Lake Bienne decreased, work upstream from the lake began.
+In the case of Lake Biel, the increased inflow that would be brought by the Aare was estimated to be 290%.
+Hence, the Bernese correction had to begin with the digging of a canal out of Lake Biel in Nidau, down to the city of Büren-an-der-Aare, with a minimal outflow capacity in accordance with the 290% estimate.
+Shortly after the start of work on this canal, as the level of Lake Biel decreased, work upstream from the lake began.
 In 1873, the excavation of the Hagneck Canal began.
 The main difficulty was crossing the Seerücken Hills, in a cutting 900 m long and 34 m in depth, which required the excavation of one million cubic metres of material.
 A vast network of small drainage channels was also widened to consolidate all the marshes between the lakes.
 These works were called "the internal correction".